aberke/coloring-book/README.md

 PDF/printable ready HTML book available at `/print-book`

-##### Notes:

-Helpful URL parameters:

-- `?disable-animations` to disable animations
-- `?print` to test printer friendly styling of the page
-	- This will also disable animations (for better browser performance)
+This book is designed for print with 7" x 9" trim size.
+It can also be printed on standard 8.5x11 (aka "letter") paper

-For regenerating the PDF at /coloring-book.pdf:
+#### For regenerating the PDF at /coloring-book.pdf:

+- Use Firefox browser (best obeys @page CSS specs)
+- Use File > Page Setup to create (custom) page size with 7"x9" dimensions
 - Go to /print-book
-- Use Firefox browser (best obeys @page CSS specs)
 - Make sure the illustrations look good (or click to recreate them)
-- File -> print (Open the browser’s print dialog)
+- File > Print (Open the browser’s print dialog)
-- Choose to have no headers & footers
-- Choose portrait view & 8.5x11 (aka "letter") paper
 - "Open PDF in Preview"
+- There may be extra blank pages.
+Sorry, CSS is hard.
+Delete them.
 - Save as PDF at `/book.pdf`

+### Helpful URL parameters:

+- `?disable-animations` to disable animations
+- `?print` to test printer friendly styling of the page
+	- This will also disable animations (for better browser performance)
+- `?debug`

 ## Making Art Assets